jsshin8128/jsshin8128/README.md

 - 💡 Striving to build software that creates meaningful experiences.
 - 🔎 Always questioning *"What makes great software?"*
 - 🌱 Constantly learning & growing in **Software Engineering**.
-- 🎯 Passionate about **Backend Development, System Architecture, and DevOps**.
+- 🎯 Passionate about **Backend Development, Cloud Computing, and Generative AI**.

 ---